Get the STT206 Exam Keynote now!

 d. two-tailed

-A random or unbiased assignment of individuals or items to treatment groups to average out extraneous (or nuisance) factors is called
+A random or unbiased assignment of individuals or items to treatment groups in order to average out extraneous (or nuisance) factors is called

 a.
 Randomization